-Senator Cory Booker Calls For An End To Qualified Immunity For Law Enforcement
+Sen. Cory Booker Calls For An End To Qualified Immunity For Law Enforcement

 “These are common sense changes that, frankly, will create a far greater level of accountability for those police officers who violate the law, who violate our rights and who violate our common community standards,” Booker told NPR.

-The bill comes in response to the rising protests after the death of George Floyd in Minneapolis at the hands of police, who have since been charged with murder for his death.
-Protests have risen up across the country, with many calling not only for justice for Floyd’s family but also larger reform to address systemic racism within law enforcement and laws that protect officers from being held accountable.
+The bill comes in response to the rising protests after the death of George Floyd in Minneapolis at the hands of police, who have since been charged for his death.
+Protests have risen up across the country, with many calling not only for justice for Floyd’s family but also for larger reform to address systemic racism within law enforcement and laws that protect officers from being held accountable.

 Booker pointed out the practice of qualified immunity, which keeps police from being personally liable for lawsuits, preventing citizens from seeking civil action in a number of cases.
 Many protesters have called for an end to this practice, which Booker noted does not come from any written law.